It is 15.50 hrs on a Tuesday when the call comes in. A 3-year-old female is in cardiac arrest.

-Achieving safe and reliable intraosseous access in the neonate or infant can be a big challenge as they have smaller medullary canal diameters.
+Achieving safe and reliable intraosseous access in neonates or infants can be challenging as they have smaller medullary canal diameters.
 Higher risks of misplacement and extravasation also put this group at risk of compartment syndrome.
 Case reports of limb amputation secondary to iatrogenic compartment syndrome from IO misplacement are almost exclusively in neonates and small infants.

-A case report by Suominen et al. in 2015 described proximal tibia mean medullary diameters on x-ray as 7mm in neonates, 10mm in 1-12-month infants, and 12mm in 3-4-year old children.
+A case report by Suominen et al. 2015 described proximal tibia mean medullary diameters on X-ray as 7mm in neonates, 10mm in 1-12-month infants, and 12mm in 3-4-year-old children.
 The EZ-IO needle set for this group is 15mm in length and 12mm in length once the needle stylet is removed.
-This leaves a narrow margin of safety for the correct positioning and the avoidance of dislodgement of the IO needle.
+This leaves a narrow margin of safety for the correct positioning and avoiding dislodgement of the IO needle.

-The systematic review by Scrivens et al in 2019 describe IO as an important consideration for timely access in neonatal resuscitation practice.
+The systematic review by Scrivens et al. in 2019 describes IO as an important consideration for timely access in neonatal resuscitation practice.
 They comment on the importance of incorporating IO insertion techniques into neonatology training.
-While a more recent study of IO access in neonatal resuscitation by Mileder et al reports lower success rates for insertion at 75%, clearly further studies are needed to scrutinise this access modality in neonates and whether it can be considered as a standard reliable and fast alternative to umbilical vein access in a time-critical scenario.
+While a more recent study of IO access in neonatal resuscitation by Mileder et al. reports lower success rates for insertion at 75%, further studies are needed to scrutinise this access modality in neonates and whether it can be considered a standard, reliable and fast alternative to umbilical vein access in a time-critical scenario.

-- Have a vascular access plan before arriving at the scene for every paediatric patient – consider adding this to the end of you WETFLAG.
+- Have a vascular access plan before arriving at the scene for every paediatric patient – consider adding this to the end of your WETFLAG.